By default, Mastodon servers’ websites use a simple single column interface.

 Using Advanced mode through your keyboard

-Why are there two interfaces?
+Why are there two official interfaces on Mastodon?

 The original website version of Mastodon from 2016 used the multicolumn interface, but while some enjoyed it others found it confusing and overwhelming.
 Eventually a simpler single column interface was introduced, and single column became the default.
+The multicolumn interface was renamed “advanced” and made available as an optional mode in settings.